midibox/mios32/apps/tutorials/029_keyboard_velocity/README.txt

 number on each key press, the results were:

 -------------------------------------------------------------------------------
-  // the early contacts are at row 0, 2, 4, 6, 8, 10, 12, 14
+  // the make  contacts are at row 0, 2, 4, 6, 8, 10, 12, 14
-  // the final contacts are at row 1, 3, 5, 7, 9, 11, 13, 15
+  // the break contacts are at row 1, 3, 5, 7, 9, 11, 13, 15
 -------------------------------------------------------------------------------

-The "early contacts" don't lead to a note event, we only need them later to calculate the delay:
+The "break contacts" don't lead to a note event, we only need them later to calculate the delay:

 -------------------------------------------------------------------------------
-  u8 early_contact = (row & 1); // odd numbers
+  u8 break_contact = (row & 1); // odd numbers
-  // we ignore button changes on the early contacts: if( early_contact )
+  // we ignore button changes on the break contacts: if( break_contact )
     return;
 -------------------------------------------------------------------------------